AmitP88/Final-Portfolio/src/pages/index.md

     free themes from the Shopify Theme store.
 Below is the process that I took to convert downloaded PSDs of e-commerce sites to Shopify sites, as well as installing and customizing required Shopify plugins.
 Below the process description are the actual Shopify store projects.
-They are still a work in progress, but here's what I have so far.
   icon: /img/shopify_icon.png
   project_image: /img/fashion_vector_modified.png
   step_1_image: /img/mockup_resized.png